peter-callahan/World-Trade-Simulation/readme.md

 ![Depth vs Utility](https://callpete-public.s3.amazonaws.com/world_trade_simulation/Depth+vs+Utility.png)

+---

 Some actions were more commonplace than others.
-This would be an interesting area to explore further, or perhaps attempt to limit to encourage unique solutions.
-This may be a result of the utility function, which uses resource weights drive agent activity.
+High depth solutions contained a higher percentage of transfer actions which may indicate the presence of trading loops in the agent.
+This would be an interesting area to explore further and search for ways to limit trades in an attempt to encourage unique solutions.
+This activity may be driven by the utility function, which uses resource weights drive agent activity.

 ![Distribution of Actions](https://callpete-public.s3.amazonaws.com/world_trade_simulation/Distribution+of+Actions.png)